arda92a/arda92a/README.md

 <div align="center">

 ### 🎉 Fun Fact of the Day
-*"The first computer weighed 30 tons and filled an entire room! 🏢"* 😄
+*"The average programmer drinks 3-4 cups of coffee per day! ☕"* 😄

 **⭐ If you like what you see, consider starring some repositories! ⭐**